eclipse-ibeji/ibeji-example-applications/freyja_apps/e2e/README.md

         cargo run -p freyja-e2e-app

-    This will rebuild the application as necessary and then run it.
-Note that running Cargo commands without specifying the `-p` argument might target every package in the workspace!
-When working with this repository it's recommended to use the `-p` argument with Cargo commands.
+        This will rebuild the `freyja-e2e-app` application as necessary and then run it.